oxi-dev0/Texture-Graph/README.md

 <h6 align="center"> Please Note: Currently the app is quite slow compaired to Substance Designer.
 I am working on a branch that uses gpu frag shaders to generate the textures rather than lua running on the cpu. </h6>
 <br>

+Documentation is wip.

 <h2> Program Documentation </h2>
+<h3> Download </h3>

+1. When available, download the latest release from the [Releases](https://github.com/oxi-dev0/Texture-Graph/releases) page.
+2. Extract the zip, and run `TextureGraph.exe`.

+<h3> Getting Started </h3>

+For some quick examples, in the browser view, click on the open bundle button, and then open `examples/basicgraphs.tgbundle`.
+In the explorer view, all of the graphs inside the bundle will be listed.
+If you click on a graph, it will be loaded into the graph editor.
+You can then press the evaluate button in the graph editor to generate the textures.
+You can select individual nodes by clicking on them, and to download their texture, in the texture viewer you can click the save button.

+> More detailed documentation coming soon.

 <h2> Source Documentation </h2>